fabianingram/code-refactor/README.md

 ## Usage
 This is not a function application.
 It is for test purposes.<br>
-Please view deployed Git Hub [URL](https://nicolewallace09.github.io/challenge-code-refactor/)
+Please view deployed with live server : http://127.0.0.1:5500/code-refactor/index.html

 <img src="./assets/images/Website-1.png">
 <img src="./assets/images/Website-2.png">